msanchariii/sign-chat-app-prototype/README.md

 If you want to work locally using your own IDE, you can clone this repo and push changes.

+You can run the scripts in any Linux/Mac terminal or `GitBash` in Windows.
+Or run them manually.

 Follow these steps:

 ```sh